-Qualitative analysis is the systematic approach involves precipitation reaction to remove cations sequentially from a mixture.
-The behavior of the cations toward a set of common test reagents differs from one cation to another and furnishes the basis for their separation.
+Qualitative analysis is the systematic approach that involves precipitation reaction to remove cations sequentially from a mixture.
+The behaviour of the cations toward a set of common test reagents differs from one cation to another and furnishes the basis for their separation.

 The qualitative analysis of an inorganic mixture is started by first carrying out some preliminary tests.
-The Preliminary test for cations are
+The Preliminary tests for cations are

 - Physical examination

 - Boraxbead test

 These tests do not give conclusive evidence yet they provide some information about the ions present in the mixture.

 Qualitative analysis of cations usually consists of three stages.

 - First based on different solubility properties the cations are separated into 5 groups through the successive addition of selective precipitating reagents.

 - Second, within each group precipitated cations are separated through selective dissolution processes.